Bure is a prison near Norwich in Norfolk for men convicted of a sex offence.

 You will be told the rules by an officer at the start of your visit.
 If you break the rules, your visit could be cancelled and you could be banned from visiting again.

-There is a friendly and welcoming visitors centre, run by Spurgeons.
-The visitors centre has a welcome desk, tea bar, TV, children’s play area and staff who can provide you with information.
+Family services at Bure are provided by Ormiston Families.
+The visitors centre has a welcome desk, TV and staff who can provide you with information.

 Keep in touch with someone at Bure

-There are several ways you can keep in touch with a resident during their time at Bure.
+There are several ways you can keep in touch with a prisoner during their time at Bure.

 They can phone anyone named and approved on their list of friends and family.
 This list is checked by security when they first arrive so it may take a few days before they are able to call.